nickgogan/MongoDBAtlasDeveloperDay/data/README.md

 # Inventory

 `wikipedia_tiny.json` is meant to be used with [`mongoimport`](https://www.mongodb.com/docs/database-tools/mongoimport/) or Compass to import data, whereas `devday.10172023.wikipedia_tiny.gz` is the same file but compressed to make it easier to transfer around.
-Both were generated from Atlas using [mongoexport]()
+This file contains 5,000 total records of cleaned wikipedia pages in English, French, German, Italian, and Frisian.

 To import `wikipedia_tiny.json` into a cluster using a database user authenticating with SCRAM (i.e. user & password), please use [`mongoimport`](https://www.mongodb.com/docs/database-tools/mongoimport/) like this:
 ```bash